All Episodes

 The vast majority have given up and fallen away.

-But those those few that have kept at it, even aiming, all they're aiming for is two minutes a day.
+But those few that have kept at it, even aiming, all they're aiming for is two minutes a day.

-And you can bury them.
+And you can vary them.

-Uh but you may work for weeks to get that first millisecond.
+But you may work for weeks to get that first millisecond.

-You might work for a year to get that very first second of meditative experience, and it will change you forever.
+You might work for a year to get that very first second of meditative experience.

-First off, in the process of that year, you're gonna develop willpower that will allow you to shove your fingers through solid wood and not care about the pain, if there is any.
+First off, in the process of that year, you're going to develop willpower that will allow you to shove your fingers through solid wood and not care about the pain, if there is any, because you can block it.

 But in the end, the willpower is a secondary issue.

-It is an outgrowth of your persistence, not the actual it's merely exposed by the process.
+It is an outgrowth of your persistence, not the actual.

 It is not created.